Station Upgrade Phase 1 Almost Done!!!

 Our facility after the 5000 plus square foot addition completed in 2013.

 Kenwood TS2000 - The hole will be where the X/Y Rotor Control and SatTracker will be mounted when the station is complete.
+Till the VHF/UHF rebuild the KØXG control box for the 2m Beam will be here.

-Yaesu FT736 - Back up Sta Station
+Yaesu FT736 - Back up Sat Station

 Old Kenwood Mobile - 2m / 1.25m FM